cbutler112358/cbutler112358.github.io/_pages/about.md

 <p>
-This website is a mishmash of some of the things I've been up to, including past and current projects, presentations, etc. I will also occasionally make a blog post every few weeks about something I found interesting during that time.
+This website is a mishmash of some of the things I've been up to, including past and current projects, presentations, etc. I will also occasionally make a blog post every about some of the things I find interesting.
 These topics tend to be more general and don't always have to do with epidemiology.
 Also, for some reason or another, the pages may look a little funky if you have an AdBlocker enabled.
 </p>